jchensd/POLI_179_Jingyi_Chen/README.md

 #### Nearest Neighbors Based on ALC Embedding

 Table 1 shows the nearest neighbors for the overall "ruleoflaw" embedding from the whole corpus (i.e. 9441 U.N.
 Security Council speeches that mentioned "ruleoflaw").
-Overall, delegates of countries or organizations emphasized the importance of rule of law and linked it to democratic concepts and human rights.
+Overall, countries, NGOs, and supranational organizations emphasized the importance of rule of law and linked it to democratic concepts and human rights.

 Tables 2 & 3 presents the nearest neighbor features for the specific contexts of China and the U.S., respectively.
 Table 4 displays the ratios of cosine similarities.
 The features with values larger than 1 are more associated with "ruleoflaw" in China's context compared to the U.S.'s context; vise versa, features with values smaller than 1 are more associated with "ruleoflaw" in the U.S.'s context compared to China's context.
 The interpretation is that the U.S. tends to understand rule of law as protection of individuals' rights during international crises and the institutions and governance in the international decision-making process.
 In contrast, China tends to link it to stability, security, and economic development.